CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

   * A new control mode ``MusicTone`` has been added and can be used for playing a specific frequency.

 * Remote limits have been ported from v5.
-* Support for roboRIO motion profiles using Velocity/Acceleration setpoints in Position/Velocity controls.
 * Improved support for unit tests.

 Tuner